Course Name: Goddard Memorial State Park Golf Course

 History: The only course located in a Rhode Island state park, Goddard Park opened in 1939 next door to Potowomut Golf Club.
 There is a rumor that Donald Ross was involved in the design, but I could not find a confirmation.

-Conditions: 3/10, some holes are better than others but be prepared for shaggy fairways full of crab grass, slow greens, and hardpan around the greens.
-The bunkers have been pretty nice here though.
+Conditions: 3/10, Some holes are better than others but be prepared for burnt out fairways full of crab grass, slow greens, and hardpan around the greens.
+The bunkers and teeboxes are usually in good shape though.

 Tee Par Yardage Rating Slope

 Blue 36 3032 34.7 114

 Hole Descriptions: Although Goddard Park is more likely to be found in a punchline than top course ranking, some sources indicate Donald Ross might have played a role in the design, and I don’t doubt it.
 The variety here is strong and I particularly love the characteristic elevated greens surrounded by high-lipped bunkers.
 If this course were in better shape, it would almost certainly be one of the better 9-hole courses in Rhode Island.